 I first came across this method back last summer at my dear friend Claudia's Feito a Mao.
-But as usual, I have changed it a bit, and instead of using silk stockings (panty hose in America) I am using tulle.
+But as usual, I have changed it a bit, and instead of using panty hose or stockings; I am using tulle.
 I was not trying to be clever, but tulle was all I could get my hands on quickly and I love using stuff I already have at home.
 So I gave this a go and it worked!

 What you'll need:

-* Thinner wire, the kind to make jewellery?
-It's less than a 1mm thick and very, very malleable.
+* Thinner wire, the kind to make jewelry?
+It's less than a 1 mm thick and very, very malleable.

-* Tulle in the colours of your choice
+* Tulle in the colors of your choice

 * Wire cutter and Scissors